GhoulMage/Dream-Emerald/README.md

 ### Added Areas
 * **Dream Oldale**.
 An extension of Oldale Town that also wraps to Route 103 by the river.
-* **Underground Tunnels**.
+* **Underground Tunnels** (WORK IN PROGRESS).
 A mysterious series of tunnels.
 Entrances to it are all over the region, but are covered by debris.

-### [Pokémon Sound Type Added]https://docs.google.com/document/d/1LJ6lqzNob5mojvyFraNFeUqGb1-6RZNTBh3nmbPbATw/edit?usp=sharing
+### [Pokémon Sound Type Docs]https://docs.google.com/document/d/1LJ6lqzNob5mojvyFraNFeUqGb1-6RZNTBh3nmbPbATw/edit?usp=sharing

 #### Normal/Sound
 * Audino